New York Marriott Marquis: Initial concept and delays

 The hotel received mixed reviews, with architectural critics and theatrical personalities being particularly negative toward the project.
 The hotel also required approval for two special permits to increase the floor area ratio.
 New York City Planning Commission chairman John Eugene Zuccotti scheduled a hearing for these permits in mid-1973.
 The Portman Hotel was experiencing delays by the end of 1973 because of a lack of funding.
 The New York City fiscal crisis had also endangered public funding for the convention center, and, by January 1975, Portman warned that he would withdraw from the Portman Hotel unless the convention center was funded.
-Construction costs had decreased enough that the hotel only needed $100 million, but only about $38 million had been raised.
+Construction costs had decreased enough that the hotel only needed $100 million, but only about $38 million had been raised, as potential investors were reluctant to provide funds amid the declining economic conditions.
 That December, Portman announced he would cancel the plans for the Portman Hotel.
 Though the designs were completed and the city government had given approvals, investors had not shown interest in the project.
 The cancellation meant that, for the time being, the Morosco and Helen Hayes theaters could continue to operate.
 The Bankers Trust Company owned the site of the theaters.